Anonymous-author-code/RHSS/readme.md

 python3 main.py --mode train --instance_blueprint ALTR_20 --lns_destruction T --lns_destruction_p 0.2 --nb_batches_training_set 500 --lns_timelimit 300 --lns_batch_size 500
 ```

-The size of the training set can be defined by the flag ``--nb_batches_training_set`` in batches (we use 1500 batches in our experiments).
-The batch size used training can be set via the `--batch_size` flag.
-The size of the validation and test set can be defined by the flags ``--valid_size`` and ``--test_size`` in absolute number of instances.
-The instances used for training and validation are generated before the training (which might take a while).
-Every 5000 batches the model is validated in a batch search (with a batch size defined by `--lns_batch_size`).
-After the training the model is evaluated on the test set.
-The runtime of the batch search on the test set can be adjusted using the `--lns_timelimit` flag.
-For example, to train models for the *XE* instances we use `--lns_timelimit 3600`.
-The runtime of the validation search is adjusted automatically based on the validation set size.

-The `--lns_destruction` flag defines the destroy procedure used during training.
-Currently random destroy (R), tour-based destroy (T) and point-based destroy (P) are implemented.

-To allow split deliveries during training use the `--allow_split_delivery` flag.

-For each run, a separate folder is created in the *runs* directory.
-The associated log file can be used to monitor the progress of the training.
-The model weights of the model with the best validation performance is stored in the subdirectory *models*.
-A description of the destroy operator (i.e., destroy procedure + degree of destruction) used during the training is stored in the model data and is used when the model is employed in a search.

-The definition of the instance group properties can be found in the folder *dataset_blueprints* (e.g., in fhe file *XE.py* for the XE_instance group).
-If you want to solve instances with different properties (e.g., number of customers) you need to define a corresponding new instance blueprint in the code.

 ### Instance Generator (XE instances)